anesto-deltoro/strong-types-fn-scala/PITCHME.md

 @snap[south span-100 text-gray text-14]
 @[1-3, zoom-14](Another possibility is to make the copy method private)
 @[4-8, zoom-14](Replace the generated apply method within the companion object)
 @snapend

+@title[Value classes caveats]

+@snap[north-west]
+## Value classes caveats
+@snapend

+@snap[midpoint span-100]
+- Value classes are fine if used with caution but they have limitations and performance issues.
+- The language can not guarantee that these primitive type wrappers won’t actually allocate more memory.
+- A lot of boilerplate!!!
+@snapend

+@snap[south span-100]
+[VALUE CLASSES AND UNIVERSAL TRAITS @fa[external-link]](https://docs.scala-lang.org/overviews/core/value-classes.html)
+@snapend